RickMcConney/PenPlotter/README.md

   - machine.motors.mmPerRev=80.0
   - machine.motors.stepsPerRev=6400.0
 - Launch the controller
-- Connect to the controller to the board using the connect menu (select the same com port the arduino ide was using)
+- Connect the controller to the board using the connect menu (select the same com port the arduino IDE was using)
 - Manually position the gondola over the home point and hit the set Home button to sync the controllers and plotters home location.
 - Load a file with the load button, the file extension determines the type so make sure it is one of the supported types
 - Adjust the scale